steroman/dynatrace-deck/slides.md

 ## Mission

 <v-clicks>

-<strong>Serve users</strong> by delivering <strong>relevant and trustworthy</strong> content that is <strong>aligning content to business goals</strong>, and treating it as a <strong>key part of the product</strong>, making decisions <strong>based on evidence</strong>, and <strong>influencing</strong> people, processes, and technology to <strong>drive excellence at scale</strong>.
+<strong>Serve users</strong> with <strong>relevant, trustworthy, behavior-shaping content</strong>,
+fully aligned with business goals, treated as a <strong>first-class product asset</strong>,
+and supported by <strong>evidence-based decisions</strong> and <strong>cross-functional influence</strong>.
 </v-clicks>

 <!-- notes:
-This slide frontloads the "why" — my mission is to make documentation a driver of user success and product growth, not a side output.
+Our mission is to serve users with content that actually guides their behavior and helps them succeed.

+This requires a shift: documentation can’t be treated as a final deliverable on a checklist.
+It needs to be treated as a product asset — something that evolves, has standards, and is measured by outcomes, not volume.

+Achieving this means aligning content with business goals, grounding decisions in evidence, and influencing the people, processes, and technology involved in shaping the user experience.
 -->
 ---
 layout: center
 transition: fade